 Getting Ready

 Once you start cooking this pan-roasted turkey breast, things are going to happen pretty quickly.
 So, you want to make sure you have all of your ingredients prepared and ready to go.
 The ingredients are one bone-in skin-on turkey breast.
-One cup of sliced onion, one tablespoon sliced garlic, a quarter cup brandy or white wine, one cup water or stock, one tablespoon sliced sage, one teaspoon chopped thyme, and a bit of salt and pepper.
+One cup of sliced onion, one tablespoon of sliced garlic, a quarter cup of brandy or white wine, one cup of water or stock, one tablespoon of sliced sage, one teaspoon of chopped thyme, and a bit of salt and pepper.
 Prep the turkey breast by patting it dry with a paper towel, then season it on both sides with salt and pepper.

 Cooking the Pan-Seared Turkey Breast